CanopyTax/kremling.js.org/docs/walkthrough/conditional-css.md

 # Conditionally applying css
-Sometimes we need to change the css that we apply to a dom element, depending on the situation.
+Sometimes we need to change which css we apply to a dom element, depending on the state of our application.
 For example, we might have a `loading` css class that we only apply to a div when we're waiting for some data.